 The easiest/fastest way to contact us is through email:Email: firstname.lastname@example.org You will normally receive a response within 12-24 hours.

 We will try to get back with you as quickly as possible if you call the number listed on the website, but can’t always guarantee that this will happen.
 We are husbands and fathers with day jobs.

-You will meet our staff in the parking lot at Riverwalk.
-Look for the Rockin’ River Adventures Trailer (you can’t miss it, trust me).
+You will meet our staff in the parking lot at the BMX Track.
+Click here for directions.
+Look for the Rockin’ River Adventures Trailer (you can’t miss it, trust me) and the signs saying Catawba River Outfitters.
 From there, our driver will shuttle you up to the launch point below the Lake Wylie Dam Guided River Trail.
 Once you are at the launch point, we will give you a brief crash-course in kayak usage.

 Below are a couple of helpful videos to get you started.
 After launching, you are free to explore the river at your leisure; the distance between the launch point and the landing at Riverwalk is approximately 3 miles.
 This will take the average paddler about 2.5 hours.

 Plan on wearing articles of clothing that you don’t mind getting wet or dirty; bathing suits and old t-shirts are probably your best bet.
 Remember that you will be walking over some rocks in the lanuch area and at Riverwalk, so water shoes or sneakers are a good choice.
 We strongly advise against flip-flops since they don’t offer much foot/ankle support, they slip off your feet in the water, and don’t provide your feet much protection from rocks.
 Also bring a plastic bag to leave in your car for you can put your wet shoes in when you get out; they can make a bit of a mess.